Alffonti/notes-frontend/README.md

 const element = screen.getByText('React patterns by Michael Chan')
 ```

+An `aria-label` was added to the input element in the `NoteForm` component in order to get the rendered element by using the `getByLabelText` method which is more accessible than using the `getByPlaceholderText` or `getByText` methods.

 The render function return a `container` object as one of its properties which can be used to query for rendered elements using the `querySelector` method.

 ```javascript